 Stockpiling also eliminated the need to truck this material off-site, resulting in a dramatic reduction in the carbon footprint.

 Also included in the current phase is:

-- the construction of the first stormwater management pond to reduce flood risk, prevent erosion in neighbouring creeks, and improve the quality of water discharging to the natural environment
+- The excavation of the first stormwater management pond: to reduce flood risk, prevent erosion in neighbouring creeks, and improve the quality of water discharging to the natural environment

 Cleantech Commons at Trent University

-The businesses and research laboratories located at Cleantech Commons will significantly advance energy, environmental and climate innovations that have both national and global impact.
+The businesses and research laboratories located at Cleantech Commons will help to significantly advance energy, environment and climate technology innovations that will have both national and global impact.

 Designed to tap into the region’s growing cleantech innovation ecosystem, Cleantech Commons will provide companies with access to the facilities, resources, knowledge, expertise and mentorship they require to:

-Tenants at Cleantech Commons will work with Trent University’s researchers, students and facilities, including the Trent School of the Environment, Water Quality Centre, Trent Centre for Biomaterials Research, and the Inorganic Materials Research Laboratory.
+Tenants at Cleantech Commons will be able to work with Trent University’s researchers, students and facilities, including the Trent School of the Environment, Water Quality Centre, Trent Centre for Biomaterials Research, and the Inorganic Materials Research Laboratory.